Mountain Hardwear Stretch Ozonic Pants Review

 The Stretch Ozonic rain pants are a very versatile contender that can pull some double duty for most rainy day outdoor activities.
 Due to their low weight, excellent freedom of movement, easy on/off design, and smaller than average packability, these pants are great for backpacking, hiking, at home mountaineering, Nordic skiing, and snowshoeing.
 Their cuff isn't incredibly wide and won't fit over very many ski or snowboarding boots, making it a poor choice for these activities.
 The cuffs are big enough to fit over super warm mountaineering boots.

 All things considered, at $150, these pants are a solid value.
-Offering a higher price point, these pants took home our Editors' Choice award and are on the less expensive end of shell pants in general.
-They are $25 less than the Outdoor Research Foray Pant ($175) or $15 less than the more durable but less featured Marmot Minimalist.
+They are less than the Outdoor Research Foray Pant ($175) or $15 less than the more durable but less featured Marmot Minimalist.
 If you like these pants but aren't ready to shell out $150, we would recommend the stretchy REI Talusphere Full Zip which costs$109 (the downside is they are heavier and bulkier).

-This is a rad rain pant that took home the second Editors' Choice award, as our review staff found it nearly impossible to only choose one.
+This is a rad rain pant.
 While the Outdoor Research Foray just barely edged out the Stretch Ozonic in our scoring, we do think that its MEGA stretchy fabric is a cool enough difference that for some folks could be more worthwhile.
 While it only offered average storm worthiness and did wet out faster than other models, the Stretch Ozonic remains the most breathable pant in our review.
-It also weights less and is more packable than the other Editors' Choice winner, the Outdoor Research Foray Pants.